Ian J. Harlow accepted the position of Deputy Secretary for Regulatory Programs for the Department of State in March 2019.

 Harlow previously served as deputy commissioner of the Bureau of Commissions, Elections and Legislation.
 During that time, he was responsible for the daily operations of the Bureau, including the development of the budget, goals, policies, and procedures.
 He had direct oversight on multiple technical projects impacting operations including voting system certification, operation, and maintenance.

-Prior to joining the Department of State, Ian served in numerous capacities as a senior consultant for various local, state, federal and presidential elections.
+Prior to joining the Department of State, Harlow served in numerous capacities as a senior consultant for various local, state, federal and presidential elections.
 Additionally, he served as an adjunct instructor at Duquesne University where he taught courses in Political Science, Government, and Elections.

-Ian currently holds an Associate of Science degree in Web Programming, a Bachelor of Arts degree in Interactive Media and Political Science and a Master of Arts degree in Social and Public Policy Analysis from Duquesne University in Pittsburgh, Pennsylvania.
+Harlow currently holds an Associate of Science degree in Web Programming, a Bachelor of Arts degree in Interactive Media and Political Science and a Master of Arts degree in Social and Public Policy Analysis from Duquesne University in Pittsburgh, Pennsylvania.

-Ian resides in Harrisburg, Pennsylvania, with his wife Whitney, son Parker and daughter Hayden.
+Harlow resides in Harrisburg, Pennsylvania, with his wife Whitney, son Parker and daughter Hayden.